-Agrifood clusters are regionally organized networks of food businesses, knowledge brokers, service providers and public support organizations, that create opportunities for interaction, cross-fertilization and (joint) innovation.
-Agrifood clusters have emerged across the world, in many cases linked to coastal and urbanized areas, aiming to fulfill regional as well as international market and societal demands.
+Across the world, Agrifood clusters have emerged to create opportunities for interaction and shared innovation.
+They include local food businesses, knowledge brokers, service providers and public support organizations, dedicated to tackling topical agrifood challenges.
+Agrifood clusters are in many cases linked to coastal and urbanized areas, aiming to fulfill regional as well as international market and societal demands.

-Globalization has resulted in an intertwined system of trade relationships and food supply chain networks across the world, fostering greater variety and access to food but also bringing along supply risks and sustainability challenges.
-Closer collaboration among food supply chain players, locally as well as internationally, and the emergence of circular and closed loop food supply chains have become key factors in logistics decision making.
+Globalization has resulted in an intertwined system of trade relationships and food supply chains across the world.
+This means a greater variety of and access to food is possible, but also brings supply risks and sustainability challenges with it.
+Logistics decisions have become more complex, requiring closer collaboration between supply chain players and a more circular supply chain, both locally and internationally.

 Resilience of (emerging) food markets for a growing world population

 Significant political and economic changes, social instability, climate change and extreme weather circumstances call for resilient food chain networks and market relationships across the globe.
-New practices, methods and technologies are required to build robust and inclusive food systems.
+New practices, methods and technologies are required to build a more robust and inclusive global food market.

 Food products are increasingly weighted against their sustainability impact and their contribution to health.
 In recent years food companies have changed focus to sustainable and health related food products through Innovations in products, production and distribution processes, new forms of collaborations across food chains and innovative customer relationships.